wickedbaba/MaxHeapVisualizer/README.md

 # Max Heap Visualiser
 ---
 **Max hep visualiser** is a visual representation of the working of a max heap tree.
-I made this project while learning **JavaFx**, to test my abilities.
+This project was made, while learning **JavaFx** .

 ## Working
 On running the project, you are greeted by a Main Window.